moderndeveloper-students/mastering-github-students-project/git-branch.md

   ```

 ## The real power of `git branch`
-Understanding and mastering the `git branch` command gives any developer a dynamic and unique tool which helps to bring about the `parallel evolution` of a project.
+Understanding and mastering the `git branch` command will give any developer a dynamic and unique tool with which to bring about the `parallel evolution` of a project.

 John Gribbin
 07/27/2017